engineyard/ey-docs/pages/cloud-updates-december-2011.md

 The updates described are either important (where you need to take action) or of interest (you might want to know about these changes but you don't need to do anything).

+<a href=#update3><h2 id="update3">Action Req'd: Amazon EC2 System Update</h2></a>

+December 8th, 2011

+Amazon is in the process of applying patches to their systems.
+To complete the patch process, your instances need to be restarted.

+**Important!** Check your email for details about your environment and visit our [[AWS Reboot FAQs|aws-reboot-faqs]].

+Here is some additional information from Amazon:

+_We frequently upgrade our EC2 fleet, with many of our patches and upgrades being applied invisibly to customers.
+However, some updates require instances to be restarted and we periodically reboot instances in order to apply these updates.
+The upgrade we're currently rolling out to a portion of our fleet requires a short reboot of these customer instances.
+We recently released our Scheduled Events functionality which allows customers to have greater visibility into when these reboots are happening going forward.
+In addition to added visibility, this enables customers to manage reboots on their own schedule if they want to reboot before the scheduled update window.
+This data is available for customers to easily see on the AWS management console as well as through the APIs.
+Reboots such as these should be infrequent, but may be necessary from time to time to apply upgrades that strengthen our security, reliability and operational performance._

 <a href=#update7><h2 id="update7">Fix: engineyard gem update</h2></a>

 December 7th, 2011